 Targeted therapies

-Targeted therapies focus on specific genetic mutations that play a role in a cancer’s growth and spread.
-These drugs are usually combined with hormone therapy.
+Targeted therapies focus on specific genetic mutations that affect a cancer’s growth and spread.
+Doctors usually combine these drugs with hormone therapy.

-Treatments for HR-positive, HER2-negative metastatic breast cancer target and block a specific protein known as CDK4/6, which experts believe stimulates tumor growth.
+Treatments for HR-positive and HER2-negative metastatic breast cancer target and block a specific protein known as CDK4/6, which experts believe stimulates tumor growth.

 Examples of CDK4/6 inhibitors include: